 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-All in all, the Acer XB283K KV is an exceptional gaming monitor for the money.
-It offers more benefits than the more expensive alternatives.
+All in all, the Acer XB283K KV is an exceptional gaming monitor but the newer MSI MAG274UPF offers better value for money.

 USB-C (DP 1.4 Alt Mode, 65W PD)